Top 20+ Portland Area Plants For 2020

 • Witchazel.
 Shrub or small tree with fantastic winter blooms.
 I was struck by the use of these at The Highline in NYC, and I am sure you will love them in your garden too.

 • Dwarf Strawberry Tree.
 A native shrub or small tree (great choices for small yards) that will fill multiple rolls in your landscape.
 They provide food for wildlife, year round interest for you, and are very drought tolerant once established.
-The bark will gt better with age too!
+The bark will get better with age too!

 • Ferns.
 At the base of existing trees, or anywhere you have dense shade.
 Once established they can go years without care or extra water.
 But, they do look nicer if you remove dead fronds yearly.
 Use this database to choose a great fern for your location.